OpenSociocracy/documentation-website/docs/quick-start/index.md

 # Kickstart Your S3 Effort

-Thee are guides to help you quickly start implementing S3 in some of the most popular areas.
+These are guides to help you quickly start implementing S3 in some of the most popular areas.

 ## Define an Organization